The Japanese military is poised.

 sails from Pearl Harbor.
 These ships will overtake the force formed

-around Tangier (AV-8) and Neches (AO-5) and their consorts in attempt to relieve Wake Island.
+around Tangier (AV-8) and Neches (AO-5) and their consorts to relieve Wake Island.

 carriers Hiryu and Soryu, heavy cruisers